sammcode/TetrisIOSApp/README.md

 Perhaps there is a more efficient way of doing this with more modern animation techniques, but I created this project as a way to practice the coding fundamentals that are used in a variety of different kinds of applications, and I learned a lot!

+This project took me about a month and a half.

 Thank you for taking the time to look at my work.
 Have a good day :)